 Coming to React, it will give the freedom for developers to choose and work the modules they wanted to bring.
 And, that will not impact on the performance.
-Likewise, the output is entirely depends on the adequacy of the developers.
+Likewise, the output entirely depends on the adequacy of the developers.

-Angular follows a system driven approach that will help us to write the code easily.
+Angular follows a system-driven approach that will help us to write the code easily.
 Sometimes, it’s harder for us to debug when the loop is longer than it’s expected.
-Though, with the help of logical constructs we can get it done.
+Though, with the help of logical constructs, we can get it done.
 If the logical constructors are used correctly then we can easily debug and test the code.

 Basically, React doesn’t own any built-in container for dependencies.
-But it provides several Possibilities to inject dependencies that means whenever the dependencies needed, then developers can automatically inject the dependencies in to the application.
-For instance, Browserify, RequireJS can accessed through Babel, ReactJS-di etc.
+But it provides several Possibilities to inject dependencies that means whenever the dependencies needed, then developers can automatically inject the dependencies into the application.
+For instance, Browserify, RequireJS can be accessed through Babel, ReactJS-di, etc.